Q. What is Chiropractic?

 - Look for either a Doctor of Chiropractic that routinely incorporates specific exercises into treatment or works with a Physical Therapist who can provide you with an appropriate progressive exercise program.

 Q. Why do most Medical Doctors often refer to Physical Therapists vs Chiropractic Physicians?

 A. This is common practice by Medical Doctors not familiar with current research.
 Mostly this is due to habit as this is what was taught in most medical schools for decades.
 Currently, most Medical Schools have programs that educate young doctors on appropriateness of referring to Chiropractic Physicians.

-Dr. Davies has been fortunate over the years to work with General Practitioners, Orthopedic surgeons and Neurologist from the medical profession in the best interest of the patient.
+Dr. McClintock has been fortunate over the years to work with General Practitioners, Orthopedic surgeons and Neurologist from the medical profession in the best interest of the patient.
 See our list of extended medical physicians who refer their patients to us.

 Q. Is Chiropractic Covered by Medical Insurance?

 A. Yes.
 Most health insurance companies have either done their own research or are familiar with research that supports the benefits of providing Chiropractic coverage.
 According to a 1994 federal study, 80% of healthcare plans that employers offer cover at least part of the cost of chiropractic.
 Feel free to contact our office so we can assist you in finding out your specific insurance coverage and answer any questions.